On vanishing of Kronecker coefficients: Introduction

 The following result gives the first known instance of a positive rule for Kronecker coefficients for a subclass of partition triples of type NP.

 \begin{theorem} There exists a $\#P$-formula for Kronecker coefficients for a subclass of partition triples of type NP.
 Here the partition triples can be specified in unary or binary. \end{theorem}

-The proof of this result exhibits an explicit such subclass of partition triples of type NP; cf.~Sections~\ref{sbounds} and \ref{snppos}.
+The proof of this result exhibits an explicit such subclass of partition triples of type NP (see \ref{sbounds} and \ref{snppos}).

-This result provides good evidence in support of the conjecture in \cite{GCT6} that there exists a $\#P$-formula for Kronecker coefficients in general--this would imply that KRONECKER is in NP, which is not known so far.
+\ref{tkronpos} provides good evidence in support of the conjecture in \cite{GCT6} that there exists a $\#P$-formula for Kronecker coefficients in general.
+This would in particular imply that \Kronecker is in NP, which is not known so far.